wwwwaiting/FlourishingBusinessCanvasApp/README.md

 **Library page(Manager)**

-Click any FBC shown under the header will move user to the main FBC application page of a specific FBC.
+Click any FBC shown under the header will direct user to the main canvas page of a specific FBC.

-On the right side of the header there three buttons, **Manage users**, **Manage canvas** and **Profile**.
+On the right side of the header there are three buttons, **Manage users**, **Manage canvas** and **Profile**.

-By clicking **Manage users**, the list of canvases that the manager has currently, as well as the users of each canvases will be shown in the pop up window.
-Manager can **add** users to any canvas by clicking the add button under the specific canvas and enter their emails, or **remove** users from a canvas by checking the users under that canvas and click remove.
+By clicking **Manage users**, a list of canvases that the manager has currently, as well as the users of each canvas will be shown in the pop up window.
+Manager can **add** users to any canvas by clicking the add button under a specific canvas and enter their emails, or **remove** users from a canvas by checking the username boxes under that canvas and clicking remove.

-By clicking **Manage canvas**, the manager can **add** new canvas by entering the title of the new canvas, or **remove** previous canvases by checking the canvases and the remove button.
+By clicking **Manage canvas**, manager can **add** a new canvas by entering the title of the new canvas, or **remove** a previous canvas by checking the canvas name box and clicking on the remove button.

 By clicking **Profile**, manager will be moved to the profile page.

 **Library page(User)**

-All functionalities are the same as **Library page(Manager)** except that a user can not manage users or canvas.
+All functionalities are the same as **Library page(Manager)** except that a regular user cannot manage other users or canvases.

 **Profile page**

 Users can modify their information in this page and click **Save changes** for it to take effect.
 However, email cannot be changed.

-When clicking **Want to change password?**, users can change their password by entering their old and new password.
+When clicking **Want to change password?**, users can change password by entering their old and new passwords.
+Only if old password matches with previous record and new password aligns with the confirm password, the password is then successfully changed.

 **Main FBC application page**